KilledByAPixel/ZzFX/README.md

 - Sounds can be download as a wave file.
 - Mark sounds as favorites to keep them from being cleared.
 - List of sounds can be exported and imported.
+- Supports drag-and-drop of exported files into sound list.

 **Here's the latest version of the ZzFXmicro you can use directly!**